Steelcap/NSL-CompMod/README.md

 * Boneshield armor regeneration per second reduced to 0
 * Boneshield damage reduction increased to 75%
 * Boneshield cooldown reduced to 6.25 seconds
-* ** Reverted Lerk HP changes to vanilla **

 ###### Marines
 * Starting P-Res for Marines increased to 20 from 15
+* **Weapon Pickup time decreased to 22 seconds from 25**
 * Increased Mine hp to 70 from 20
 * Mine damage increased to 140 from 125
 * Machine Gun weight decreased to match shotgun
+* **Reverted Shotgun spread changes to vanilla**
 * Jetpack cost increased to 20 from 15
 * Removed lockout timer for entering exos bought by teammates
-* Reverted Catalyst pack cost back to 3 from 2
-* Reverted Catalyst pack effect duration back to 12 from 8
 * Removed secondary effects of PowerSurge (Damage and AttackSlow)
 * Reduced cost of PowerSurge from 5 to 3
 * Removed PowerSurge research, PowerSurge now requires powered Robotics Factory
-* ** Weapon Pickup time down to 22 seconds from 25 **
-* ** Reverted Shotgun spread changes to vanilla **

-### 2017-2-26
+### 2017-3-12
 * Removed floating health bars on players
 * P-Res rate for all players decreased to 0.1 from 0.125
 * Disallowed seeing who is enemy commander in pregame